ArifPeycal/Wargames2023/Compromised/README.md

 ![image](https://github.com/user-attachments/assets/02a3fb7e-f328-4046-9639-b0a6c9f79ef7)

-We can use `RdpCacheStitcher`, an open source GUI tools that allows us to construct bitmap by dragging and dropping the images.
+We can use <a href="https://github.com/BSI-Bund/RdpCacheStitcher?tab=readme-ov-file">RdpCacheStitcher</a>, an open source GUI tools that allows us to construct bitmap by dragging and dropping the images.
 After constructing the bitmap, we get the password for zip file.

 ```
 WGMY_P4ssw0rd_N0t_V3ry_H4rd!!!